 - HDFS Transparent Encryption: Data encrypted using HDFS Transparent Encryption is protected end-to-end.
 Any data written to and from HDFS can only be encrypted or decrypted by the client.
 HDFS does not have access to the unencrypted data or the encryption keys.
 This supports both, at-rest encryption as well as in-transit encryption.

 - Data Transfer: The first channel is data transfer, including the reading and writing of data blocks to HDFS.
 Hadoop uses a SASL-enabled wrapper around its

-native direct TCP/IP-based transport, called DataTransportProtocol, to secure the I/O streams within an DIGEST-MD5 envelope (For steps, see How to Configure Encrypted Transport for HDFS Data).
-This procedure also employs secured HadoopRPC (see Remote
+native direct TCP/IP-based transport, called DataTransportProtocol, to secure the I/O streams within an DIGEST-MD5 envelope (For steps, see Configuring Encrypted Transport for HDFS).
+This procedure also employs secured HadoopRPC (see Remote Procedure

 - Remote Procedure Calls: The second channel is system calls to remote procedures (RPC) to the various systems and frameworks within a Hadoop cluster.
 Like data transfer activities, Hadoop has its own native protocol for RPC, called HadoopRPC, which is used for Hadoop API client communication, intra-Hadoop services communication, as well as monitoring, heartbeats, and other non-data, non-user activity.
 HadoopRPC is SASL-enabled for secured transport and defaults to Kerberos and DIGEST-MD5 depending on the type of communication and security settings.
-For steps, see How to Configure Encrypted Transport for HDFS Data.
+For steps, see Configuring Encrypted Transport for HDFS.